0x4248/notebook/source/content/01 Areas/Maths/01 Algebraic expressions/Expanding brackets.md

 ***
 ## Expanding basic single brackets
 To expand a simple bracket multiply the numbers in the bracket by the number outside the bracket.
-The basic forumla is:
+The basic formula is:

 $$
 a(b + c) = ab + ac